California Sexual Assault Lawyers

 Punitive Damages

 Before accepting any settlement from an insurance company, it’s essential to consult an attorney, as initial offers often undervalue the impact of the assault.
-Our skilled sexual assault lawyers can help assess the full value of your claim.
+Our skilled sexual assault lawyers can help estimate the full value of your claim.

 Physical, Emotional, And Psychological Effects Of Sexual Assault